 - Form “Modelo 790”: the “tasa” or fee for processing your application (worth €10.71)

-But of course, when we actually show up to extranjeria to submit my forms this is what I needed:
+But of course, when I actually show up to extranjeria to submit my forms this is what I needed:

 - Copy of every page of my passport

 - Copy of my current TIE (familiar)—TIE means “tarjeta de identidad de extranjero” – i.e. foreigner ID card

 - Copy of our marriage certificate

 - Form “EX-19”: Solicitud de tarjeta de residencia de familiar de ciudadano de la UE

 If you’ve ever dealt with Spanish bureaucracy you’ll know that getting your papers processed has a lot to do with luck.
-When we first went to the extranjeria office the funcionario (government official) we spoke to told us we needed one thing, and then we went back today the funcionario who “helped” us said we needed another (like a copy of every page of my passport…what?).
+When we first went to the extranjeria office the funcionario (government official) we spoke to told us we needed one thing, and then we went back the funcionario who “helped” us said we needed another (like a copy of every page of my passport…why?).

 My advice is to bring everything they could possibly ask for, including the original documents as well.